About

 In Progress and Under Review

-- A few papers on ignorance: its analysis (R&R); its normativity (R&R); its relationship
+- A few papers on ignorance: its analysis (R&R); its relationship with autonomous

 the puzzle that social constructionism poses to our understanding of white ignorance;